-During the year under review, the Company had obtained approval of Members through Postal Ballot for entering into Material Related Party Transactions, i.e., transactions exceeding ten percent of the annual turnover as per the last audited Financial Statements of the Company with De Nora Italy S.r.l., Italy, upto a maximum aggregate value of ₹ 2,200 Lakhs during the financial year 2021-22.
+During the year under review, the Company had obtained approval of Members through Postal Ballot for entering into Material Related Party Transactions with De Nora Italy S.r.I., Italy, upto a maximum aggregate value of ₹ 4,000 Lakhs during the financial year 2022-23.
 Form AOC-2, pursuant to Section 134(3)(h) of the Act read with Rule 8(2) of the Companies (Accounts) Rules, 2014, is set out in the 'Annexure- II' to this report.
 Disclosure on related party transactions as per IND AS-24 have been provided in notes to accounts annexed to the financial statements.